 The solar farm is planned to be located close to our Eastern Treatment Plant and generate renewable electricity to help meet the plant's power needs.

-To prepare the site for the farm, we completed works in early 2020 to fill a soil pit in the area immediately south of Thompson Road.
+To prepare the site for the farm, we completed works in early 2020 in the area immediately south of Thompson Road.

 We will shortly be working through the tender application review process.
 The Request for Tender is also seeking tender applications for proposals to establish a second solar farm.
 Pending planning approval, the second farm is to be located at the Winneke Water Treatment Plant in Christmas Hills.
 Both solar farm projects are still in the design and planning stages and the tender application review process will assist with informing design details.